 What the DMP will do is allow the company to take a couple of ‘fee payments’ from you upfront and then charge a percentage of your contribution every month for the duration of the DMP, before converting you to a Trust Deed later on.

-If you don’t qualify then there are other options and you may even be able to enter a Debt Arrangement Scheme (DAS) which is another legislated solution which is covered by the Scottish Government.
+If you don’t qualify then there are other options and you may even be able to enter a Debt Arrangement Scheme (DAS) which is another legislated solution that is covered by the Scottish Government.

 5. Paying For A Survey